 Wildcards can be used, based on the Specmatch system.
-A * indicates that the data is an alphanumeric wildcard.
-A # indicates that the data is a numeric wildcard.
-A @ indicates that the data is a letter wildcard.
+A * in the block name is an alphanumeric wildcard.
+A # is a numeric wildcard.
+A @ is a letter wildcard.

 Instrument Manager and Cable Scheduler will pass the core or conductor arrangement to be matched to a pattern in a BLOCKn column when building the cores of a cable.

 Paneldes does not require the block fields.
 Otherwise the usage is the same.
 For example

 When EDS is installed the initial values for the sequences will be the values in the sequence definition file, detailed in Setup->Preferences.
 Two options are provided (namesIEC, namesANSI), the user can create more.
 They should be stored in the ELECDES folder.